khateebulislam0786/deltaa-demo2/README.md

 # deltaa-demo2
-this is demo for git class only
+this is demo for git class only.